TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 ..  _tceform-sheetTitle-example:

-Example: Rename the first tab of the FlexForm plug-in
+Example: Rename the first tab of the FlexForm plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  code-block:: typoscript